-BIMI is a way to verify information about your brand.
+BIMI is a way for inbox providers to verify information about your brand.
 Like DMARC, DKIM, and SPF—three methods for verifying sender information—BIMI is a text record that lives on your servers.
 In fact, it works right alongside SPF, DMARC, and DKIM to signal to email clients that you are you.
 As such, BIMI aids in deliverability, too.

 While a number of email clients already try to pull your logo into the inbox, you don’t currently have a lot of control over which logo or imagery they collect.
 With BIMI, however, you have direct control over what logo is displayed—allowing you to keep control over your brand and subscriber’s experience, creating trust in the process.